English

 </script>

-For example, if button component has a click event, that means when the mobile phone user clicks the button component, this event will be triggered.
+For example, the button component has a click event, which is triggered when the user taps the button.

-The attribute value of the event points to a js method defined in the methods of script, and you can also pass parameters to the method.
+The value of the event attribute points to a JS method defined in the script's methods, and you can pass parameters to the method.

 <view>